Have A New Medical Device? Where & How To Register?

 So, let’s see where and how to market your brand-new medical device.

-What are different type of medical devices
+What are the different types of medical devices

 Active medical device: